Compiler: History

 The sentences in a language may be defined by a set of rules called a grammar.

 Backus–Naur form (BNF) describes the syntax of "sentences" of a language.
 It was developed by John Backus and used for the syntax of Algol 60.
 The ideas derive from the context-free grammar concepts by linguist Noam Chomsky.
 "BNF and its extensions have become standard tools for describing the syntax of programming notations.
 In many cases, parts of compilers are generated automatically from a BNF description."

-Between 1942 and 1945, Konrad Zuse designed the first (algorithmic) programming language for computers called Plankalkül ("Plan Calculus").
+Between 1942 and 1945, Konrad Zuse designed the first (algorithmic) programming language for computers named Plankalkül ("Plan Calculus").
 Zuse also envisioned a Planfertigungsgerät ("Plan assembly device") to automatically translate the mathematical formulation of a program into machine-readable punched film stock.
-While no actual implementation occurred until the 1970s, it presented concepts later seen in APL designed by Ken Iverson in the late 1950s.
+While no implementation occurred until the 1970s, it presented concepts later seen in APL designed by Ken Iverson in the late 1950s.
 APL is a language for mathematical computations.

 Between 1949 and 1951, Heinz Rutishauser proposed Superplan, a high-level language and automatic translator.
 His ideas were later refined by Friedrich L. Bauer and Klaus Samelson.

 High-level language design during the formative years of digital computing provided useful programming tools for a variety of applications: